 Describe whether and how the County plans to apply grant funds to include services or programs for the target population that are provided by nongovernmental or community-based providers.
-Describe any progress on this element since May 1, 2024, at the end of your response: (Welf. & Inst.
+Describe any progress on this element since May 1, 2023, at the end of your response: (Welf. & Inst.
 Code §1995(d)(3)(F) and (d)(8))

-Many of the programs/services, except for supervision and reentry case management are provided by nongovernmental community-based providers.
+Many of the programs/services, with the exception of supervision and reentry case management are provided by non-governmental community-based providers.
 As prescribed, funding will pass through to the Department mandated by municipal code (e.g., Department of Mental Health) for managed care plans to community-based providers, where appropriate.